Wes Lauver

 Our Victorious King

-This week in our study of Matthew’s genealogy we focused on the kingly line of Jesus as the rightful heir to the eternal throne of God’s people.
-One of the great hopes of the gospel is that King Jesus has already defeated the evil forces of the world (sin & death).
-The victory has been won and all of those who belong to Christ are playing a winning game!
-Peter reminds us that Christ "has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him."
-(1 Peter 3:22) There is no monarch or president on earth who acts outside of the sovereign hand of our good and gracious King.
-The Lord says in Isaiah 46, "I make known the end from the beginning and from ancient times things not yet done, saying, ‘My counsel shall stand, and I will accomplish all my purpose" (Isaiah 46:10)
+This week, in our study of Matthew’s genealogy, we focused on the kingly line of Jesus as the rightful heir to the eternal throne of God’s people.
+One of the great hopes of the gospel is that King Jesus has already defeated the evil forces of the world (sin and death).
+The victory has been won, and all who belong to Christ are playing a winning game!
+Peter reminds us that Christ "has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him" (1 Peter 3:22).
+There is no monarch or president on earth who acts outside the sovereign hand of our good and gracious King.
+The Lord says in Isaiah 46, "I make known the end from the beginning, and from ancient times, things not yet done, saying, ‘My counsel shall stand, and I will accomplish all my purpose" (Isaiah 46:10).

 The Righteousness of God